-Ginataang Halo Halo is a mixture of tubers cut in cubes, bananas, jackfruit, bilo bilo (glutinous rice balls), sago (tapioca pearls), sugar and coconut milk.
-A favorite snack of my mom while I crave for the bilo bilo.
-Ginataang Halo Halo is good either warm or cold.
+Ginataang Halo Halo or Ginataang Bilo Bilo is a mixture of tubers cut in cubes, bananas, jackfruit, bilo bilo (glutinous rice balls), sago (tapioca pearls), sugar and coconut milk.
+A favorite snack of Filipinos including my mom and my favorite is the bilo bilo.
+This dessert is good warm or cold.

-While making it my mom was all over me asking if she can have some.
+While making it, my mom was all over me asking if she can have some.
 The aromatic smell of the banana, jackfruit and coconut milk makes my mom anxious.
-This dessert and maruya were both served during July 4th celebration.
+We served this dessert and maruya during our July 4th celebration.

-My mom calls this dessert paradusdos while others call it biningit, sampelot or ginataang bilo bilo.
-I call it ginataan.
-Ginataang Halo Halo has many variants depending on the region.
+My mom calls this dessert paradusdos while others call it binignit, sampelot or ginataang bilo bilo.
+I call it ginataang.
+It has many variants depending on the region.

 How to Make Ginataang Halo Halo